 All you need to do is fill your sink with warm water and add some of our Soak wash - its gentle, no-rinse formula is perfect for hand washing everything from your laciest lingerie to your sports bra.
 It’s eco-friendly, a large bottle will cater for 75 washes, and it’s available in 4 scents.

-Once you’ve added Soak to your warm water, dunk your bras in, swish them around (paying attention to the band and armpits), and as the name suggests, leave them to soak for a while.
+Once you’ve added Soak to your warm water, dunk your bras in, swish them around (paying attention to the band and armpits), and as the name suggests, leave them to soak for around 15 minutes.
 There’s no need to rinse - to get rid of any excess water, gently lay your bras against a towel then just hang them up and let them drip dry.
 It’s as easy as that.

 How To Wash Your Bra In The Washing Machine